Stochastic dissipative systems in Banach spaces driven by L\'evy noise: Introduction

 We underline an interesting consequence of the results in this paper.
 Under suitable assumptions on the coefficients of \eqref{rec}, we will prove that for every $x \in C(\overline{\mathcal{O}})$ (or $x \in L^p(\mathcal{O})$, respectively), the mild solution to \eqref{rec} has a càdlàg modifications in $C(\overline{\mathcal{O}})$ (or $L^p(\mathcal{O})$, respectively), even if $\{L(t)\}_{t \geq 0}$ is not a Lévy process in $C(\overline{\mathcal{O}})$ (or $L^p(\mathcal{O})$, respectively).
 See Remark \ref{remark-finale} for further details.
 We emphasize that the results on the regularity of the trajectories of the solution to the linear problem (i.e., with $F\equiv 0$ in \eqref{eqFOint}) established in \cite{Pes-Zab2013} are important for the approach used in this paper.
 Accordingly, we discuss these results in our framework; see Section \ref{Levy}.
 Moreover, we emphasize that, to cover both the case $E = C(\overline{\mathcal{O}})$ and the case $E=L^p(\mathcal{O})$, we need to assume two alternative assumptions on $F$, Hypotheses \ref{Hyp1C} and Hypotheses \ref{Hyp2L}, respectively.
-In particular, the abstract Hypotheses \ref{Hyp2L} cover the specific case studied in \cite{Mar-Roc2010}.
-Finally, in Remark \ref{Open-question}, we have collected some open problems that we consider interesting.
+In particular, Hypotheses \ref{Hyp2L} covers the specific case studied in \cite[Section 2.1]{Mar-Roc2010}; {see also Example \ref{ExLp} where we check Hypotheses \ref{Hyp2L}}.\\ In Remark \ref{Open-question}, we have collected some related open problems.

-Before delving into the detailed results of this paper, we recall some works in the literature where SPDEs driven by jump processes are studied with other approaches; see also the references within these papers.
+Before delving into the detailed results of this paper, we review some works on SPDEs driven by jump processes.
+Such papers use different approaches and may consider coefficients which are not necessarily of monotone type; see also the references within these papers.

-We mention the paper \cite{CH1}, one of the seminal papers about infinite-dimensional Ornstein-Uhlenbeck processes with jumps.

-We refer to \cite{Kos-Rie2022} which investigates existence and uniqueness of mild solutions to an SPDE driven by an infinite dimensional $\alpha$-stable process with a multiplicative coefficient.
-H\"older continuous drifts $F$ are considered in \cite{Xio-Yan2019, Yan-Zho2017}.

-In the lecture notes \cite{Deb-Hog-Imk2013} the dynamics of the Stochastic Chafee--Infante equation with small Lévy noise is studied.

-We refer to \cite{Brz-Liu-Zhu2014} where it is studied the existence of variational strong solutions to a very large class of SPDEs with locally monotone coefficients driven by a Lévy noise.
-Moreover, in the variational approach, \cite{Mar-Sca2020} studies some regularity properties with respect to the initial data for the solution of \eqref{eqFOint}.